You are here

 - by people who manufacture devices as a component of clinical practice

-These manufacturing processes are often different to traditional medical device manufacturing practices and the current framework for medical device regulation may not always be appropriate.
+These manufacturing processes are often different to traditional medical device manufacturing practices and the framework for medical device regulation may not always be appropriate.

 Consultation

-To commence the information gathering for the review of the current regulations, we recently conducted four (4) surveys targeting specific sectors where POC manufacturing takes place:
+To commence the information gathering for the review of the current regulations, we conducted four (4) surveys targeting specific sectors where POC manufacturing takes place:

 - The allied health sector